 Students prepare a research paper, the topic of which is mutually agreed upon by the student and the advisory committee.
-One credit hour is awarded for non-thesis credit (CE 593) which counts as part of the 31 credits required for the degree.
-Guidelines are available on the program web site.
+One credit hour is awarded for non-thesis credit (CE 593) and counts as part of the 31 credits required for the degree.
+Guidelines are available on the department's web site.